LasagnaCake/Makai/docs/specifications/anima-lang.md

 ## Overview

-Meant to be a (mostly) gereral-purpose, simple-to-use, (somewhat) extensible language, to be used for animation, entity control, dialog, and other uses.
+Meant to be a (mostly) gereral-purpose, (kinda) simple-to-use, (somewhat) extensible language, to be used for animation, entity control, dialog, and other uses.

 All of its necessary components are located in the `AVM` namespace, inside the `Makai::Ex::Game` extension.

 To utilize it, simply derive from `AVM::Engine` in your class.

+## Philosophy

+The implementation is dependent to the programmer.

+By default, all of the commands (except those without associated functions) do nothing.
+It is up to the programmer to choose whether to change that behaviour.
+To do so, simply override the associated `op*` function.

 ## File extensions